 A grade II tumor grows more quickly and is often called atypical meningioma.

-A grade III tumor grows and spread very quickly and is often called anaplastic or malignant meningioma.
+A grade III tumor grows and spreads very quickly and is often called anaplastic or malignant meningioma.

 Extent of tumor residual.
-This is how much of the tumor was left behind after surgery.
+Resection is surgery to remove a tumor.
+Residual refers to how much of the tumor remains in the body after surgery.
+A patient’s prognosis is better when all of the tumor can be surgically removed.
 It includes 3 classifications:

 Gross total.
 The entire tumor was removed, although microscopic cells may remain.

 Subtotal.
-Only part of the tumor was removed.
+Large portions of the tumor were removed.

 Biopsy only.
 Only a small portion, used for a biopsy, was removed.